aws/aws-cdk-go/awscdk/README.md

 It's possible to synthesize the project with more Resources than the allowed (or even reduce the number of Resources).

 Set the context key `@aws-cdk/core:stackResourceLimit` with the proper value, being 0 for disable the limit of resources.

+### Template Indentation

+The AWS CloudFormation templates generated by CDK include indentation by default.
+Indentation makes the templates more readable, but also increases their size, and CloudFormation templates cannot exceed 1MB.

+It's possible to reduce the size of your templates by suppressing indentation.

+To do this for all templates, set the context key `@aws-cdk/core:suppressTemplateIndentation` to `true`.

+To do this for a specific stack, add a `suppressTemplateIndentation: true` property to the stack's `StackProps` parameter.
+You can also set this property to `false` to override the context key setting.

 ## App Context